Hop-Constrained Metric Embeddings and their Applications: Approximation algorithms

-\GroupSteinerTree* Note that ignoring the hop-constrains, our approximation factor is matching the state of the art \cite{GKR00}. \begin{proof}[Proof of \Cref{thm:GroupSteinerTree}] We apply \Cref{cor:hBoundedSubgraph} with hop parameter $\red{h'}=\red{2h}$ to obtain path-tree one-to-many embedding $f$ into a tree $T$, with associated paths $\{P^T_e\}_{e\in E(T)}$.
+\GroupSteinerTree* Note that ignoring the hop constraints, our approximation factor matches the state of the art \cite{GKR00}. \begin{proof}[Proof of \Cref{thm:GroupSteinerTree}] We apply \Cref{cor:hBoundedSubgraph} with hop parameter $\red{h'}=\red{2h}$, stretch parameter $2$, and $r$ as the special vertex, to obtain a path-tree one-to-many embedding $f$ into a tree $T$, with associated paths $\{P^T_e\}_{e\in E(T)}$.
 For every $i$, let $\tilde{g}_i=f(g_i)$, and set $\tilde{r}$ to be the only vertex in $f(r)$.
 Garg, Konjevod, and Ravi \cite{GKR00} constructed an $O(\log n\cdot\log k)$ approximation algorithm for the group Steiner tree problem in trees.
 We apply their algorithm on the tree $T$ with center $\tilde{r}$ and the groups $\tilde{g}_1,\dots,\tilde{g}_k$.
-Suppose that \cite{GKR00} return the solution $\tilde{H}\subseteq T$.
+Suppose that \cite{GKR00} returns the solution $\tilde{H}\subseteq T$.
 Our solution to the original problem will be $H=\bigcup_{e\in \tilde{H}}P^T_e$. \footnote{If it is desirable that the obtained solution will be a tree, one can simply take a shortest path tree rooted at $r$ w.r.t. unweighted $H$.
 This will be a valid solution of at most the same weight.}